Vancouver’s Winter Farmers Market takes place on Saturdays from November until April in the parking lot at Nat Bailey Stadium at 4601 Ontario Street.

 Each week there are food trucks serving hot refreshments, musicians entertaining the crowds, and vendors selling locally-grown fruits and vegetables, meats, baked goods, homemade preserves and handmade artisan crafts.

-In 2018 the Nat Bailey Winter Farmers Market runs until Saturday, April 21st.
+In 2018 the Nat Bailey Winter Farmers Market ran until Saturday, April 21st.

 From Nat Bailey to Riley Park

-The Nat Bailey Winter Farmers Market has been running for years, but 2018 will be its final season, but in name only.
+The Nat Bailey Winter Farmers Market has been running for years, but 2018 is its final season, but in name only.

 The Riley Park Farmers Market, meanwhile, is Vancouver’s newest market.
 It started up in 2017 as a summer market at Riley Park on the other side of Ontario Street from Nat Bailey Stadium.
 Beginning in 2018, the Riley Park Farmers Market will continue all year.